COPT-Public/cuLoRADS/README.md

 ## **[cuLoRADS](https://github.com/COPT-Public/cuLoRADS)**

 cuLoRADS is an enhanced GPU-based first-order method solver written in Julia for low-rank semi-definite programming problems (SDPs).
+It is developed based on methodologies described in [this paper](https://arxiv.org/abs/2407.15049).

 #### Optimization Problem: